Nemael/payment_taler/README.md

 Once finished, this add-on will be made available on the Odoo Apps store https://apps.odoo.com/apps

-This work is opublished under license LGPL-3.0-or-later
+This work is published under license LGPL-3.0-or-later